wallisga/slippi_stats/README.md

 3. Set up development environment using `start_dev.bat` or manual setup
 4. Optional: Start observability stack with `docker-compose up -d`
 5. Make your changes following the architecture patterns
-6. Test your changes thoroughly
+6. Test your changes thoroughly using `run_tests.bat`
 7. Submit a pull request

 ### Architecture Documentation